vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Around 9:05 AM, I entered the Walgreens on Gilam Street.
 I checked out and paid by card at 9:12 AM.

+### Afternoon visit to downtown Berkeley

+In the late afternoon, I visited Trader Joe's.
+I joined the line outside the store at a little before 3:50 PM.
+I entered the store around 3:52 PM, and checked out at 3:59 PM.
+The clerk was Nick.